Analysis: Trickle, not flood, seen when overseas stocks open to Chinese

 SCARRED FOR LIFE

-China's Qualified Domestic Institutional Investors (QDII) programme, which offers mutual funds in overseas assets for sale to Chinese retail investors, has largely flopped.
+China's Qualified Domestic Institutional Investors (QDII) program, which offers mutual funds in overseas assets for sale to Chinese retail investors, has largely flopped.

 Despite Chinese passion for foreign real estate, as rising prices from Vancouver to Singapore and London illustrate, regulators can not seem to give QDII quotas away.